akc/hops/docs/tutorial.md

 As an alternative to restricting the norm of $H$ we could require that
-$H$ be in the OEIS, and one way to accomplished that would be to replace the last three lines in the above script with `sloane --filter` (see [sloane](http://akc.is/sloane/)).
+$H$ be in the OEIS, and one way to accomplished that would be to replace the last two lines in the above script with `sloane --filter` (see [sloane](http://akc.is/sloane/)).

 ## OEIS A-numbers